special master home sale in divorce

 Avoiding Foreclosure If Your Ex Won’t Sell Your Home

-For most people, a house is the biggest thing we ever buy.
-This value often means it becomes a huge part of the division of property during divorce.
+For most people, a house is the biggest thing they ever buy.
+This value also means it becomes a huge part of the division of property during divorce.
 The potential for foreclosure in divorce also adds a new layer of complexity to the proceedings.

 In many cases, a divorcing couple sells the house and divides the money.
 For others, one spouse may move out while the other takes responsibility for the mortgage and bills.
 One issue with this, however, is that foreclosure looms large.
-If your ex can’t or won’t keep up with payments, if your name is still on the paperwork, it can come back on you.
+If your ex can’t or won’t keep up with payments, if your name is still on the paperwork, it can come back and negatively impact you.

 What if you find yourself in this situation?
 If your ex won’t agree to sell the house during a divorce?
 How can you protect yourself against foreclosure in divorce?
 Fortunately, there are options.

-Rick Jones, one of our founding partners, regularly appears on the Danny Bonaduce and Sarah Morning Show to address family law questions from listeners.
+Rick Jones, one of our founding partners, regularly appears on KZOK 102.5 to address family law questions from listeners.
 One recent caller’s son finds himself in exactly this sort of predicament.

 Related Reading: If I Leave the House, Do I Lose My Equity?